postgresml/postgresml/pgml-cms/docs/introduction/getting-started/connect-your-app.md

 # Connect your app

 You can connect to your database from any Postgres compatible client.
-PostgresML is intended to serve in the traditional role of an application database, along with it's extended role as an MLOps platform to make it easy to build and maintain AI applications.&#x20;
+PostgresML is intended to serve in the traditional role of an application database, along with it's extended role as an MLOps platform to make it easy to build and maintain AI applications.

 ## Application SDKs